pivotal/docs-tas-adapter/troubleshooting.md

 example, `buildservice.app`).

-To stream logs instead of fetching the most recent logs, add the `--follow` flag to the above `kapp logs` command.
-For additional details and options, refer to the `kapp logs --help` help text.
+To stream logs instead of fetching the most recent logs, add the `--follow` flag to the earlier `kapp logs` command.
+For additional details and options, see the `kapp logs --help` help text.

 #### Deployments